Sunday, November 17, 2024

 as her leg draws back

-to kick her brother–behind
+to kick her brother–

-every offering, the buried weapon
+behind every offering, the buried dagger.

 Why does your face fall?